German Expellees

 In a document signed in 1950 the Heimatvertriebene organisations recognised the plight of the different groups of people living in today's Poland who were resettled there by force.
-The Heimatvertriebene are just one (but by far the largest) of the groups of millions of other people, from many different countries, who all found refuge in today's Germany.
+The Heimatvertriebene are just one (but by far the largest) of the groups of millions of other people, from many countries, who all found refuge in today's Germany.

 Some of the expellees are active in politics and belong to the political right wing.
+In West Germany in 1950, a special expellee party - All-German Bloc/League of Expellees and Deprived of Rights (GB/BHE) was founded, that was active in the 1950s.
 Many others do not belong to any organizations, but they continue to maintain what they call a lawful right to their homeland.
 The vast majority pledged to work peacefully towards that goal while rebuilding post-war Germany and Europe.

 The expellees are still highly active in German politics, and are one of the major social groups of the nation, with around 2 million members.
 A president of the Federation of Expellees was a member of the Bundestag.
 Although expellees and their descendants were active in West German politics, the prevailing political climate within West Germany was that of atonement for Nazi actions.
 However, the CDU governments have shown considerable support for the expellees and German civilian victims.